glycerine/gocortado/README.md

 Status: Initial port complete.
 Needs generalization of the algorithm.

-- The cortado project is Adam's GBDT (Gradient Boosted Decision Tree) classifier in python that utilizes lazy sequences and the numba JIT-compiler for numeric python code.
+- The cortado project is Adam Mlocek's GBDT (Gradient Boosted Decision Tree) classifier in python that utilizes lazy sequences and the numba JIT-compiler for numeric python code.